bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/ticket-menu.rst

 Ticket Menu Module Use Case Example
 -----------------------------------

-Useful ticket menu implementation could be a link to a external tool if parameters (e.g. ``FreeTextField``) have been set.
+Useful ticket menu implementation could be a link to an external tool if parameters (e.g. ``FreeTextField``) have been set.

 .. note::

    The ticket menu directs to an URL that can be handled.
-If you want to handle that request via the OTRS framework, you have to write your own frontend module.
+If you want to handle that request via the OTRS framework, you have to write your own front end module.